 - December 15 — Three letters of recommendation or more due

-- Late February to early March, 2023 — Admissions decisions are sent
+- Late February to mid-March, 2024 — Admissions decisions are sent

 Working at the Jupiter, Florida campus means you will have access to leading biomedical research technologies including cryo-electron microscopy; robotic high-throughput molecular screening, one of the world’s fastest academic supercomputers, including artificial intelligence resources.
 The campus is also home to one of the world’s largest collections of bacterial natural products, a historic collection on track to become a leading repository of curated bacterial genomes, available for your exploration and discovery.

-Your faculty mentors at UF Scripps share your passion for accomplishing big things.
+Your faculty mentors based at The Wertheim UF Scripps Institute share your passion for accomplishing big things.
 They pursue original research that addresses significant biomedical questions.
 They excel across multiple fields of basic and translational science, in areas including chemistry, neuroscience, immunology, microbiology, structural biology, drug discovery, information sciences, and enabling technologies.